Fluorescent small organic probes for biosensing

 Small-molecule based fluorescent probes are increasingly important for the detection and imaging of biological signaling molecules due to their simplicity, high selectivity and sensitivity, whilst being non-invasive, and suitable for real-time analysis of living systems.
 With this perspective we highlight sensing mechanisms including Förster resonance energy transfer (FRET), intramolecular charge transfer (ICT), photoinduced electron transfer (PeT), excited state intramolecular proton transfer (ESIPT), aggregation induced emission (AIE) and multiple modality fluorescence approaches including dual/triple sensing mechanisms (DSM or TSM).
 Throughout the perspective we highlight the remaining challenges and suggest potential directions for development towards improved small-molecule fluorescent probes suitable for biosensing.

-- This article is part of the themed collections: Chemical Science Recent Perspective articles and Near-infrared (NIR) luminescent probes for bioimaging and biosensing
+- This article is part of the themed collections: Most popular 2021 analytical chemistry articles, 2021, Chemical Science Recent Perspective articles and Near-infrared (NIR) luminescent probes for bioimaging and biosensing